-- Parks and Recreation Areas marked with an asterisk (\) are exempt from the No Hunting No Shooting Restriction within 400m of the centerline of park roads (BC reg.
-180/90 5.82(2)). - Parks and recreation areas not listed above are closed to hunting and closed to the discharge of firearms. - The use of horses, motor vehicles, motorcycles, snowmobiles, other self-propelled vehicles or cycles is generally prohibited in parks and recreation areas except where specifically authorized.
+Parks, Recreation Areas and Protected Areas marked with an asterisk () are exempt from the No Hunting No Shooting Restriction within

+- Parks and recreation areas not listed above are closed to hunting and closed to the discharge of firearms. - The use of horses, motor vehicles, motorcycles, snowmobiles, other self-propelled vehicles or cycles is generally prohibited in parks and recreation areas except where specifically authorized.